 Our school provides the trainee with the necessary equipment such as PPE (personal protection equipment), overalls, safety shoes, gloves, glasses, mask and apron.

-You can attend our welding courses in our Italian base, a real life engineering workshop, do not worry if you are not from the area, we will provide you with free bedroom, travel, movements and boarding for the duration of the course.
+You can attend our welding courses in our Italian base, a real life engineering workshop.
+Do not worry if you are not from the area, we will provide you with FREE accommodation, airport shuttle service and boarding for the duration of the course.

 The course lasts about one month and the number of hours per lessons depends on which type of welding you choose, from a minimum of 80 hours, up to 240 hours for the most comprehensive course.

-When you finish the welding course, we will arrange for you to take the final welding exam to receive the International Welding License.
+When you finish the welding course, we will organize for you to take the final welding exam to receive the International Welding License.

 The Coated Electrode Welding Course (SMAW or MMA) is the course that makes you become a qualified electrode welder.
 Electrode welding is currently the most common welding procedure in the world, widely used for metal constructions and carpentries.